-LAeq(15minute) noise levels are predicted to be up to 28 dBA over the noise monitoring period.
-The night-time LAmax noise level is predicted to be up to 36 dBA.
-As such SMC operations are considered to be compliant at the Bagnall location.
+Laeq(15minute) noise levels are predicted to be up to 28 dBA over the noise monitoring period.
+The night-time Lamax noise level is predicted to be up to 37 dBA.
+Meteorological data from the onsite SMC automatic weather stations showed a temperature inversion in excess of 3°C/100 m during the evening period of the operator attended noise measurement at Wadland.
+As such, the evening criteria for Wadland are not applicable.